casper-network/docs/source/docs/casper/design/casper-design.md

 Casper is a Proof-of-Stake blockchain platform that performs execution after consensus.
 A Casper network stores data on a structure known as [Global State](#global-state-head).
 Users interact with global state through session code sent in a [Deploy](#execution-semantics-deploys).
 Deploys contain [Wasm](https://webassembly.org/) to be executed by the network, thus allowing developers to use their preferred programming language rather than a proprietary language.

 A deploy executes in the context of the user's [Account](#accounts-head) but can call stored Wasm that will execute in its own context.
-Information other than an account, on global state, is stored in the form of an [Unforgeable Reference](#uref-head) or `URef`.
+Userland information other than an account, on global state, is stored in the form of an [Unforgeable Reference](#uref-head) or `URef`.
 After a node accepts a deploy as valid, it places the deploy in a proposed [Block](#block-structure-head) and gossips it between nodes until the network reaches consensus.
 At this point, the Wasm included within the deploy will be executed.

 1. [Global State](#global-state-head)